Whiplash Injury Claim: How can I prove who was at fault for my RTA?

 2. Consider the witness evidence on the day of your road accident that will support who was at fault for your whiplash injury claim

 You explained that the driver who collided with your vehicle apologised for the accident.
-This is an admission of liability, which can be used in evidence to prove that the driver was at fault.
+This may be considered an admission of liability, which can be used in evidence to help prove that the driver was at fault.

-As another vehicle was involved in your accident I presume that the other driver will also have heard this admission of fault.
+As another vehicle was involved in your accident – the other driver involved may also have heard this admission of fault.

 Should the driver at fault attempt to deny responsibility for the accident: a witness statement from yourself and the other driver involved in the collision, together with any other witnesses, would support this admission of fault.

-3. Consider the page on my website explaining the evidence you can rely on to show how your traffic accident occurred
+3. Consider the evidence you can rely on to show how your traffic accident occurred

-Click motorcycle accident claim to see all of the evidence that you can rely on to show how a road traffic accident occurred.
+See our motorcycle accident claim article, which sets out the evidence that you can rely on to show how a road traffic accident occurred.

 4. Use a specialist UK whiplash injury claim solicitor to make your compensation claim

-Even the most simple of accidents on the road can become complex if you act on your own behalf in making a claim for compensation.
-Often you may not consider all of your injuries and financial losses that you can claim as a result of your accident and you may even say or write something which could prejudice your claim.
+Even the most simple of road accidents can become complex when you act on your own behalf to make a compensation claim.
+Often you may not consider all of your injuries and financial losses that may be included as part of your claim and you may even say or write something which could prejudice your claim.

-I recommend you always use a United Kingdom specialist whiplash compensation solicitor to make your claim for compensation.
+We recommend you first consider using a specialist whiplash compensation solicitor to help make your claim for compensation.

-Click personal injury lawyer to see the I have written in plain English describing how to choose a specialist RTA solicitor to make your claim for compensation.
+See our personal injury lawyer article to see how to choose a specialist RTA solicitor to make your claim for compensation.

-5. Discuss your whiplash injury claim with me in person free of charge
+5. Discuss your whiplash injury claim with a specialist solicitor free of charge